 English et al. 2010 Curr Opin Clin Nutr Metab Care.
 13(1): 34–39

 A lack of protein often plays a key role in hospital patients losing muscle mass as they recover

-This can lead to additional problems such as increased risk of illness and infection or poor wound healing.
+Bed rest during hospitalisation and periods of illness accelerate the loss og muscle mass and prolong the time to recover/get back in shape.
 And you do not need to be bedridden for months before you feel the effects of not getting enough protein.
 Spending just over ten days in bed has been shown to lead to a significant protein and muscle loss in adults of all ages – although older people lose muscle at speeds of three to six times faster.

 The importance of muscle